haowjern/Ebay-Clone-Project/README.md

 1. Run dummy.sql
 2. Import files from database/dummy_data to initialise data for the website

-Set up server using preferred stack - WAMP/LAMP/MAMP, interact with the website through localhost.
+Set up server using preferred stack - WAMP/LAMP/MAMP and interact with the website through localhost.
+Available users' details are:
+- name: user1 pw: abc123
+- name: user2 pw: abcd1234

 ## Personal thoughts
+I think this was a great learning experience in that I finally knew how to create a website and to link it to a database.
+It was a huge challenge in learning new languages but I think one of the toughest ones were learning how to work as a group.
+I learnt a lot about task delegation, project planning, reading & understanding of other members' code, and essentially how to be a better team member.
+In the future I think I want to incorporate some type of architectural design pattern like MVC to better organise our code which helps to make it easier to delegate tasks.